-If You Want To Fire Your Wedding Caterer Last Minute, Here’s What To Do
+This Is What Happens If You Want To Fire Your Wedding Caterer Last Minute, So Think Twice

 Unlike the movie 27 Dresses, most brides don't have a maid of honor who doubles as an assistant and can basically plan their wedding for free.
 If you're planning a wedding (and if you don't hire a planner) then chances are you and your partner's family and friends are doing the bulk of the planning.
 But no planning strategy can guarantee that everything will go flawlessly, and if you find yourself in a situation where you have to fire your wedding caterer last minute, it might be helpful to know what to do.
 So you, ya know, don't lose your deposit and end up with no food to feed your guests.